RESIDENCY IN PRIMARY EYE CARE / OCULAR DISEASE - DEPARTMENT OF VETERANS AFFAIRS

 Typical Weekly and Daily Schedule at the SVA

-- Normal duty hours are 7:30 a.m. to 4 p.m.
-Monday through Friday (40 hours of assigned duties per week), although clinical patient care activities may conclude after 4 p.m. on some days.
-Optometric Grand Rounds on Wednesday afternoons may extend to 5 p.m.
+- Normal duty hours are 8:00 a.m. to 4:30 p.m.
+Monday through Friday (40 hours of assigned duties per week), although clinical patient care activities may conclude after 4:30 p.m. on some days, and the resident is required to remain until all patient care activities are concluded.
+Optometric Grand Rounds are on Thursday afternoons.
 There are no on-call, evening, or weekend assignments.

-The resident will spend approximately 80% of their time in direct patient care activities.
-The resident will perform full comprehensive primary and secondary eye examinations, consult with various health care practitioners and ophthalmologists in co-management of systemic conditions and ocular manifestations, prescribe oral and topical therapeutic medication, perform non-invasive procedures as well as Fluorescein angiographies, and order laboratory and radiology studies as indicated for diagnosis and management.
+The resident will spend approximately 80-90% of their time in direct patient care activities.
+The resident will perform full comprehensive primary and secondary eye examinations, consult with various health care practitioners and ophthalmologists in co-management of systemic conditions and ocular manifestations, prescribe oral and topical therapeutic medication, perform non-invasive procedures, and order laboratory and radiology studies as indicated for diagnosis and management.

-Routine clinics are scheduled every 30 minutes with some flexibility to allow for urgent walk-ins and consult.
+Routine clinics are scheduled every 30 minutes with some flexibility to allow for urgent walk-ins and consults.
 Since the site has 3 residents, our residents “share” clinics in the fact that they see patients who have arrived rather than strictly seeing a set schedule.
-This helps reduce patient wait times and promotes team work.
-If a resident has a vested interest in a specific patient due to the nature of the condition or for the improved continuity of care, the resident is encouraged to continue care with that patient.
+This helps reduce patient wait times and promotes teamwork.
+If a resident has a vested interest in a specific patient due to the nature of the condition or for the improved continuity of care, the resident is encouraged to continue to care with that patient.

 Residents Weekly Schedule